-- 36.1 The College agrees to provide all bargaining unit employees and family members' access to a confidential employee assistance program.
-The Employee Assistance Program will be selected and paid for by the College. - 36.2 The College will grant paid leave for an employee to access the Employee Assistance Program in accordance with Article 16, Miscellaneous Paid Leave.
-In addition, employees can request an adjustment to their work hours to allow access to the services of the Employee Assistance Program.
+36.1 The College agrees to provide all bargaining unit employees and family members' access to a confidential employee assistance program.
+The Employee Assistance Program will be selected and paid for by the College.

+36.2 The College will grant paid leave for an employee to access the Employee Assistance Program in accordance with Article 16, Miscellaneous Paid Leave, accrued paid leave, leave without pay, or employees can request an adjustment to their work hours to allow access to the services of the Employee Assistance Program.